mcandre/toys/java/bookbean/README.md

 # ABOUT

-Java [Beans](https://en.wikipedia.org/wiki/JavaBeans) are not a library.
-They are a discipline (like Haskell Monads).
-Any Java class is considered a Bean if it followes a few rules:
+Java [Beans](https://en.wikipedia.org/wiki/JavaBeans) are a discipline (like kung-fu, or Haskell Monads).
+Any Java class is considered a Bean if it follows certain rules:

 * Has a 0-ary (no arguments) default constructor
 * Implements the Serializable inteface